 - Layer them so that more vulnerable plants are protected by a canopy of hardier, more wind tolerant ones.

-- Finally, expect to spend a little time on maintenance, regularly feeding with mulch and seaweed spray and pruning rampantly growing plants.
-(If you’re time-poor, you can easily get some local help with garden maintenance.)
+- Finally, expect to spend a little time on maintenance.
+You’ll need to regularly feed with mulch and seaweed spray and prune rampantly growing plants.
+(If you like, you can get some local help with garden maintenance.)

-So there’s my pick of sultry, steamy green sanctuaries that have all the holiday feels of an equatorial oasis.
-I’m ready to put on my lei, pull out my sun lounger and fix myself a rum tiki—care to join me?
-Which tropical garden design transports you to your favourite holiday island?
-Let me know in the comments below!
+So there’s my guide to creating sultry, steamy green sanctuaries with all the holiday feels of an equatorial oasis.
+I’m ready to put on my lei, pull out my sun lounger and fix myself a daiquiri.
+Which tropical island do you find most inspiring when it comes to tropical garden design?
+Drop me a comment below!